 QAM?
 LAA?
 Carrier Aggregation?
 MIMO?
 What does all this mean and how does it impact data performance?

-Members, our exclusive guide to Selecting LTE Modems explains all these complicated technologies.
+Members, our exclusive guide to Selecting Modems explains all these complicated technologies.

 NOTE: If future LTE B14 compatibility is important to you, make sure that you get a NightHawk that is labeled as "FirstNet Ready".
-These versions of the NightHawk began to appear on the market in March 2018, and older devices may still be found in most retailers inventory.
+These versions of the NightHawk began to appear on the market in March 2018, and older devices may still be found in some retailer's inventory.